TroHovasapian/ADTsorts/README.md

 Instructions if you wanted to run the program:

-Merge Sort and Insertion sort program.
-Executed through Linux terminal.

-To execute program using terminal on linux:
+Execute program using terminal on linux:

 do "./generate"